opensource2025/Home-made-cheese/README.md

 ## 1) objective
 ## 2) introduction
 ## 3) Materials and Equipment
+* Utensils:

+A pot (for heating milk).

+A thermometer.

+A strainer or colander .

+A large spoon.

+A cheesecloth (or clean cotton cloth).

+A bowl.

+* Equipment:

+Stove or hot plate.

+Mold (optional, to shape the cheese).

 ## 4) ingredients
 ## 5) procedure
 ## 6) result